The following credits are available to you on your Michigan return:

 Farmland Preservation Tax Credit

-- You must own the farmland and
+- You own farmland

 - You have entered into a Farmland Development Rights Agreement (FDRA) with the Michigan Department of Agriculture and Rural Development (MDARD)